enyasystem/airbnb-clone-project/README.md

 # 🛡️ Input Validation & Sanitization
 All user inputs are validated and sanitized to prevent injection attacks (e.g., SQL, XSS).
 This maintains the reliability and integrity of the database.

+# ⚙️ CI/CD Pipeline
+CI/CD (Continuous Integration and Continuous Deployment) pipelines automate the process of testing, building, and deploying code.
+This ensures that every change made to the codebase is automatically verified and deployed without manual intervention.

+In this project, CI/CD helps maintain code quality, catch bugs early, and ensure fast and reliable deployments.

+# 🛠 Tools Used
+GitHub Actions: Automates tasks such as testing, linting, and deployment.

+Docker: Provides a consistent containerized environment for development, testing, and deployment.

+GitHub: Triggers pipelines when code is pushed or pull requests are made.

+With CI/CD, the team can ship updates faster and more confidently, reducing downtime and human errors.